glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 As it turns out, almost all values in Swift are bitwise movable.
 There is a straightforward path to expand the implementation of BitwiseCopyable to BitwiseMovable when such features are proposed.

+## Alternatives considered

+### Trivial

+"Trivial" is widely used within the compiler and Swift evolution discussions to refer to the property of bitwise copyability.
+`BitwiseCopyable`, on the other hand, is more self-documenting.

 ## Acknowledgments

 This proposal has benefitted from discussions with John McCall, Joe Groff, Andrew Trick, Michael Gottesman, Guillaume Lessard, and Arnold Schwaigofer.